wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

+= 1.0.4 =
+* Added additional arguments to one hook and one filter for further custom development flexibility.

 = 1.0.3 =
 * Fixed bug where all users were shown in the volunteer list if no RSVPs had taken place.
 * Adjusted plugin permissions for clearer and easier editing for different WordPress user roles.